Jupiter Responsible Income Fund

 Sustainability policy

-Funds that have policies that consider (environmental and social) sustainability issues.
+Has policies that consider (environmental and social) sustainability issues.
 Strategies vary but are likely to consider environmental issues like climate change, carbon emissions, biodiversity loss, resource management, environmental impacts; and social issues like equal opportunities, human rights, labour standards, diversity and adherence to internationally recognised codes.
-See fund information.
+See individual entry information.
+Environmental - General

 Environmental policy

-Funds that have policies which relate to environmental issues.
-These will typically set out the fund's stance on issues such as pollution, climate change, resource management, biodiversity loss, carbon emissions, plastics and/or additional environmental impacts.
+Has policies which relate to environmental issues.
+These will typically set out their stance on issues such as pollution, climate change, resource management, biodiversity loss, carbon emissions, plastics and/or additional environmental impacts.
 Strategies vary.
-See fund information for further information.
 Climate Change & Energy

 Climate change / greenhouse gas emissions policy

-Funds that have policies (documented strategies that explain their position on) climate change related issues such as greenhouse gas/carbon emissions, net zero, transitioning to lower carbon.
+Has policies (documented strategies that explain their position) on climate change related issues such as greenhouse gas/carbon emissions, net zero, transitioning to lower carbon.
 Strategies vary.
-Read fund details for further information.

 Coal, oil & / or gas majors excluded